-Lives and works in Seville.
+Lives and works in Malaga.
 A graduate in Fine Arts from the Universidad de Sevilla, with the speciality of Engraving and Design, Del Junco considers himself an artist who uses photography as a medium for expression.
 His artistic career began with The Richard Channin Foundation (1999-2002), an artistic group he founded in Seville along with the artists Miki Leal and Fernando Clemente, who use the media culture as the basis for their works which are sarcastic and steeped in irony.
 It was with this group that he gave his first exhibition, in 2001, in the Galería Cavecanem in Seville.

 His work is based on the utilisation of narrative image which leads to creations of a conceptual nature or with a constructed scenography, but also on images situated between the real and the metaphorical.
 From his early childhood he has been interested in studying and discovering nature, above all birds and insects, due to the influence of his father, an expert ornithologist and entomologist, and this leads him to engage in constant research and reflection on the relationship between art and science.